pudly/schmopera-hugo/content/articles/who-cares-what-bring-on-the-why.md

 date = "2014-07-12T10:55:00-04:00"
 lastmod = "2018-01-03T10:06:00-05:00"
 publishDate = "2014-07-12T10:55:00-04:00"
-short_description = "If I were the artistic director of my own opera company, I'd probably enjoy putting up whatever shows I please.
+short_description = "If I were the artistic director of my own opera company, I&#039;d probably enjoy putting up whatever shows I please.
 There would be a lot of Britten in my seasons.
 The question would be, would people want to go see the shows I like best?" slug = "who-cares-what-bring-on-the-why" title = "Who cares what?
 Bring on the why"
 +++